aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 ## Create AWS Service Catalog portfolio and product based on Terraform

-1. Navigate to the S3 [S3 console](https://console.aws.amazon.com/s3/).
+1. Navigate to the S3 [console](https://console.aws.amazon.com/s3/).
 2. Choose the __**terraform-config-[YOUR-ACCOUNT-ID]**__ bucket
 3. Choose **Upload**
 4. Use the file explorer opened earlier to open the **ServiceCatalogSamples** folder
 5. Select and drag over the following files
    - sc-sample-lamp.json
    - sc-sample-lamp.tf
    - sc-sample-port-product-setup.json
    - sc-sample-S3.json
    - sc-sample-S3.tf
 6. Choose **Upload**
 7. In the S3 Console, choose the **sc-sample-port-product-setup.json** file
 8. Righ click and Copy the URL
-6. Navigate to the **CloudFormation console** https://console.aws.amazon.com/cloudformation/
+6. Navigate to the **CloudFormation [console](https://console.aws.amazon.com/cloudformation/)**
 7. Verify the **region**.
 8. Choose **Create Stack**.
 9. Under Choose a template, select Specify an Amazon S3 template URL.